1810 South Road,

 Everything you have accumulated during your lifetime is considered your estate.
 That includes your home, bank accounts, insurance policies, and other valuables as well.
 Ensuring that your legacy is carried out according to your wishes after you pass requires a well-planned strategy.

-To speak to someone about estate planning, schedule a consultation with an Wealth Management at Hudson Valley Credit Union Consultant at your local branch or contact us at 845.463.3366.
+To speak to someone about estate planning, schedule a consultation with a Wealth Management Consultant at Hudson Valley Credit Union at your local branch or contact us at 845.463.3366.

 It’s important to have an estate planning strategy in place as soon as you have acquired assets or are legally responsible for minor children.
 Your specific plan may begin with a simple will and develop into a full-fledged strategy that includes joint accounts, beneficiaries, guardians, asset preservation, and income tax management.